electronut/ElectronutLabs-bluey/code/bluey-MeArm/README.md

 * Configure buttons by clicking the **Edit** tab on top-right corner of the mobile app.

 * Select any button, choose an icon indicating this button and enter the value as shown in image below.
+Click on **Done** tab to save your changes.

 ![](images/config.jpg)